North Carolina Burger King drive-thru shooting injures two children

 10-YEAR-OLD HELD AT GUNPOINT AND HANDCUFFED BY POLICE LEADS TO PROTEST IN DETROIT

-The bullet broke through the car window and hit two children who were in the back seat.
+A bullet broke through the car window and hit two children who were in the back seat.

-After the shooting, the family took the children to a local hospital where they received care for non-life threatening injuries.
+After the shooting, the family took the children to a local hospital where they received care for non-life-threatening injuries.

 ARIZONA POLICE SEEKING 2 ARMED SUSPECTS IN ‘TERRIFYING’ HOME INVASION: 'SOUNDED LIKE AN EXPLOSION'

-Witnesses who were at the scene said they heard shots fired nearby around the time when the children were shot, but do not believe that they were the intended target, according to the sheriff's office.
+Witnesses said they heard shots fired nearby around the time when the children were shot but do not believe the children were the intended targets, according to the sheriff's office.

 CLICK HERE TO GET THE FOX NEWS APP